Embassy of India

 BILATERAL INSTITUTIONAL COOPERATION MECHANISMS

 There are regular Foreign Office Consultations between India and Latvia.
-The 7th round was held in Riga in March 2019.
+The 8th round was held in Delhi in November 2022.
+The two sides were led by Secretary(West) and State Secretary for Foreign Affairs respectively.

 A number of agreements on cooperation in various fields have been signed.
 These include : Economic & Technical Cooperation (1995), Culture, Arts, Education, Science, Mass Media and Sports (1995), Air Services (1997), Commission on Trade, Economic, S&T & Culture (2001), Cultural Exchange Programme (2006), Bilateral Investment Protection Agreement (2010), Health (2012), Avoidance of Double Taxation and Tax Evasion (2013), Cultural Exchange (2019), and between Chambers of Commerce (2019).